 III.
 Proposed Actions

 OSHA is requesting that OMB extend its approval of the information

-collection requirements contained in the Standard on Welding, Cutting
+collection requirements contained in the Standard on Rigging Equipment

-reduction is a result of a decrease in the estimated number of
+hours).
+This decrease is a result of new data indicating a drop in the

 Type of Review: Extension of a currently approved collection.

 Title: Rigging Equipment for Material Handling (29 CFR 1926.251).